GrinonBarrett/Taksidos/Extras/Raising a Militia.md

 | Wands                  | 7D20+60 | |
 | Unarmed                | 5D8+60  | If trainer does not have similar body parts for unarmed attacks, only half of training time counts. |

+A player character may use the the above as a guide for their developing training with weapons as part of their individual learning.
+Simple Proficiency requires time training equal to the minimum hours.
+Specializations requires 2 times minimum hours beyond that.
+Expertise requires 3 times minimum hours beyond that.